+The second gate, called the ‘input gate’, contains two parts and is responsible for adding information to the cell state.
+The input gate first evaluates which information currently held in the hidden state should be used to update the cell state with a sigmoid function forcing values between 0 or 1.
+Secondly, it creates a vector of candidate values based on the current time-step in the hidden state.
+The vector of sigmoid values from the first part and the candidate values from the second are multiplied together to create the new values which are added to the cell state.

+The third gate, called the ‘output gate’, controls what the hidden state will look like for the next iteration of the model by using the cell state.
+This would be akin to dealing with a current situation using one’s long-term memory.
+First, the output gate applies a tanh function, which forces values between -1 and 1, to the cell state.
+Secondly, the hidden state and current input data are concatenated and passed through a sigmoid activation function.
+The tanh values of the cell state and the sigmoid values of the hidden state are then point-wise multiplied together and passed on as the new hidden state to iterate over the next time-step as input data and repeat the process (Mohammadi et al., 2015).

 A differentiator, of practical importance for companies, between this research and others is the lack of a Game State Integration used by [7], [8].
 And [9] to collect all data available from a game for training purposes, and instead relying on the recorded minute mark values of variables in the historical database to re-create a “live-game” scenario for the model to train on.
 Papers focusing on live-game statistics with a type of game state integration tended toward smaller sample sizes due to the work involved with data collection.
 The advantage of using the recorded minute mark values of variables that this paper suggests is access to hundreds of thousands of samples that can be used as training data.
 The disadvantage is the lack of numerous other variables that a Game State Integration app is able to gather.
 The data will be collected using the OpenDota API that gives access to Valve’s database storing Dota 2 game metrics.
 The database is updated per game and thousands of games are played every day.

 Citations & References